fsnotify/fsnotify/README.md

-fsnotify is a Go library to provide cross-platform filesystem notifications on Windows, Linux, macOS, BSD, illumos, and Solaris.
+fsnotify is a Go library to provide cross-platform filesystem notifications on Windows, Linux, macOS, BSD, and illumos.

 fsnotify requires Go 1.16 or newer.